AKC Events # 2021441908 (May 8) and #2021441909 (May 9)

 Tests will be conducted according to the American Kennel Club’s Regulations for AKC Hunting Tests for Spaniels available at https://images.akc.org/pdf/rulebooks/RHTSPN.pdf.

 WORKING DOG TESTS: Before there were AKC Hunt Tests, MSDA held the first Working Dog Test for English Cocker Spaniels in 1977.
-In keeping with that tradition, we are once again offering our annual Working Dog Tests (WD, WDX) on one of the weekend days.
-You do not have to be entered in the AKC Hunting Tests to participate in Working Dog Tests, though we offer a discounted entry fee to dogs signed up for both WD and either Junior Hunter or Senior Hunter, since those can be judged simultaneously.
+In keeping with that tradition, we are once again offering our annual Working Dog Tests (WD, WDX) on Sunday May 8th only.

 SEVERE CORRECTION OR DISCIPLINE will not be allowed on any part of the grounds at any time.
 TRAINING by dogs and handlers entered in the hunt tests is not permitted.
 Dogs can be aired or exercised only in designated areas (areas that will not be used during the course of the tests).
 Please scoop poop from where people will be walking and deposit the poop bags in trash receptacles.